ofdryads/miniageOS/README.md

 ## Which modifications need to be re-applied with each build vs. which are one-and-done?
 ### Repeated each build:
 - Hosts file additions
   - Why: repo sync will overwrite.
-However, *you* do not need to do anything for repeat builds, so long as the HOSTS config variable points to a saved custom hosts file on your computer outside of the LineageOS source code folder
+However, *you* do not need to do anything for repeat builds, so long as the HOSTS config variable points to a saved custom hosts file on your computer that is outside the LineageOS source code folder
 - Disabling saved settings searches
   - Why: repo sync will overwrite
 - Blob extraction